coffeewithishan/LearningJava/README.md

 # LearningJava
-This repo is for learning basics of java for semester parous.
+This repo is for learning basics of java.
 ### this is my 1st 100th commits